loginom/loginom-help-en-omegat/data/processors/transformation/java-script/input-tables.md

 **Get(row, col)**

-- row is a row index.
+- row: row index.
 It takes the value of the `number` type.
-- col is a column index or name.
+- col: column index or name.
 It takes the value of the `number` or `string` types.

 The method returns the value of the set column in the set string.
 The returned value can have the following types: `boolean`, `number`, `string`, `Date`, `undefined`.